King Edward VII Academy: Notable former pupils

 The alumni association, the Old Lennensians, was revived in 2006 in association with the centenary of the new buildings donated by Sir William Lancaster.

 Former pupils of the predecessor grammar schools, King Edward VII and the Lynn Grammar School, include: Captain George Vancouver; Captain Manby, whose rocket apparatus for ship-to-shore rescues was used by HM Coastguard until recently; the Rev Somerset Walpole (later a bishop), England cricketer and former Captain of Middlesex Peter Parfitt; field hockey coach Danny Kerry, Performance Director for UK & GB Men's & Women's Hockey at the 2012 Summer Olympics.
+Neil Shephard, FBA, is currently Frank B. Baird, Jr. Professor of Science in the Department of Economics and the Department of Statistics at Harvard University.

 The 18th-century murderer Eugene Aram was an usher (teacher) at the school, and was arrested there in the staff room.

-Neil Shephard is currently Frank B. Baird, Jr. Professor of Science in the Department of Economics and the Department of Statistics at Harvard University.

 Michael Caine attended the school as a WW II evacuee.
 More recently, weather forecaster Lucy Verasamy was a pupil.

 Former Formula One driver and TV commentator Martin Brundle was a pupil.